 The second part is that I grew up in a frugal, pragmatic household.
 I saw how hard my parents worked and I always felt badly asking them for things.
 As early as junior high, I hung around my peers and listened to them talk about their new Air Jordans or whatever, and I would wonder incredulously how they could possibly ask their parents to spend the kind of money for them to have things like that.
 What I didn’t realize is that they weren’t even necessarily asking or imploring their parents for these things, they were just being given that stuff.
 I realized that I needed choose between continuing to compare myself and desire validation through material things or accept that those thoughts never lead to any place healthy because I had no realistic means to obtain them.
 I chose to train my mind to reject and block those thoughts.

 These two things lead to the third, perhaps, most significant experience, which is how I ended up going to college.
 I felt convinced, in junior high, that I wanted to get a scholarship to college because I couldn’t ask my parents to pay for it and I was sharp enough to know that if I went, it could possibly change my life.
-The pole vaulting scholarship at Orangefield paid out the most money of any sport so I decided to become a pole vaulter.
+Due to the coach, pole vaulting at Orangefield gave me the highest likelihood of receiving a scholarship compared to any other sport so I decided to become a pole vaulter.
 Starting in junior high, I worked with a coach named Joe Hester, who was not only a great coach from a sport and technique perspective, but he trained our minds, and firmly instilled the ideal of belief in me.
 I asked him “If I do this, will I get better?” and he always answered yes.
 So I went out there and it didn’t matter if it was hard or I had to struggle, I would do it, because in my mind, I would get better and if I did the next thing, I would get even better.
 This, to me, logically concluded with a scholarship and a fulfilled promise of college.
 I never missed practice.
 He started training us on Thanksgiving Day and we vaulted six days a week until August, and that is how I lived for years.
 In hindsight, I don’t know why my mind chose to be disciplined in those situations while the minds of others didn’t, but I just maintained a perspective of believing that if I took a rock and pounded it hard enough and long enough, it would eventually break and there would be hope on the other side.

 I laid on my stomach for 18 to 20 hours a day for many, many days, in pain, unable to sleep, trying to breathe, trying to stay alive.
 The doctor said that the vast majority did not have the capacity to adhere to the hours and hours stomach lying, and yet it was this very ability to persevere in that position for days that would possibly saved my life.